hpi-sam/digital-fuesim-manv/README.md

 8. (Optional) We have a list of recommended [vscode](https://code.visualstudio.com/) extensions.
 We strongly recommend you to use them if you are developing.
 You can see them via [the `@recommended` filter in the extensions panel](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions).
 9. (Optional) We have prepared default settings, tasks and debug configurations for VS Code.
 You can find them in `.vscode/*.example`.
 Crete a copy of those files removing the `.example` and adjust them to your needs.
 The files without `.example`-Extensions are untracked so your adjustments won't be committed automatically.

-### Gotchas

-If you want the best developer experience, make sure to always install dependencies with `npm install`.
-The default option changed from previously `false` to `true` with version 9.

 ## Starting for development

 ### Option 1